 Continuous Vulnerability Assessment requirement refers to the non-authenticated scanning technique that is one of the most common vulnerability discovery techniques.
 Without using credentials to the scanned system, a non-authenticated vulnerability scan can gather basic information about the system which may include:

 - Network ports open

 - Services listening on the ports, if these details are available without authentication using techniques such as banner-grabbing

 - Data “leaked” by the listening services, such as the listing of open file shares and insecure configurations that allow access using default/known credentials

-The scanning tool obtains these information by sending probing queries over the network to scanned devices.
+The scanning tool obtains this information by sending probing queries over the network to scanned devices.
 The scanning tool may be able to use these details from non-authenticated scans to identify some vulnerabilities, such as missing security patches and configuration weaknesses.
-As non-authenticated scans are less intrusive to the scanned devices and easier to setup, it should run more frequently than authenticated scans to detect risks associated with future vulnerabilities.
+As non-authenticated scans are less intrusive to the scanned devices and easier to set up, it should run more frequently than authenticated scans to detect risks associated with future vulnerabilities.

-Authenticated scans require valid login credential to scanned devices, which is used by scanner tool to authenticate and obtain detailed information about operating system and installed applications, including configuration issues and missing security patches.
-As the result, authenticated scans findings are more comprehensive and have fewer false positives than non-authenticated scans.
-For specific guidance on authenticated scan, please refer to authenticated scan guidelines.
+Authenticated scans require valid login credentials to scanned devices, which is used by scanner tool to authenticate and obtain detailed information about the operating system and installed applications, including configuration issues and missing security patches.
+As a result, authenticated scans findings are more comprehensive and have fewer false positives than non-authenticated scans.
+For specific guidance on an authenticated scan, please refer to authenticated scan guidelines.

 - NIST Guidelines: Creating a Patch and Vulnerability Management Program,